 How do I use the new Touch Bar feature on the new MacBook Pro?
 Can I customise the functions that appear on the Touch Bar?

-At the 27 October Mac launch event last night, Apple unveiled its new MacBook Pro 2016, and foremost among its list of upgrades and new features is something called the Touch Bar.
+Last October, Apple unveiled its new MacBook Pro 2016, and foremost among its list of upgrades and new features is something called the Touch Bar.

 In this article we show how to use the Touch Bar on the new MacBook Pro: how its functions change on various commonly used apps, and how to customise the Touch Bar so it displays and performs exactly the functions you want.